-The magazine publication “Construction In Focus” recently covered the progress and ideology of Sewer Equipment as a whole in August of 2018.
-Focusing on simplicity and innovative solutions over all the complex bells and whistles the rest of the industry goes for, Sewer Equipment operates using outside-the-box thinking to solve complex problems, and has been doing so for quite some time.
+The magazine publication Construction In Focus recently covered the progress and ideology of Sewer Equipment as a whole in their August 2018 edition.
+Focusing on simplicity and innovative solutions over all the complex bells and whistles the rest of the industry goes for, Sewer Equipment operates using outside-the-box thinking to solve complex problems and has been doing so for quite some time.

 This statement isn’t made without assurance; with over 15 different models of trucks, trailers, and van packs that cover sewer line jetting to hydro excavation to combination sewer cleaning, there’s guaranteed to be a product that fits a customer’s needs, and each unit can be customized further to enhance the range of applications the machine can perform or increase effectiveness in specific applications.

 Product Development Manager Stan Stuart explained that the “heart of the Hydro Drive offering is the pure simplicity and safety… most of the competition still uses a split-shaft PTO to drive one or more of the components required during operation.
 This requires the operator to place the truck in a forward drive gear while operating.
 The use of the Hydro Drive system eliminates this requirement, once again, by simply placing the truck in neutral and engaging the parking brake.”

 But Sewer Equipment isn’t finished.
-Madole finished by adding that Sewer Equipment plans to continue “maintaining our tradition of commitment to innovation through common sense solutions in the interest of growth, success, and the continued satisfaction of customers.
+Madole finished by adding that Sewer Equipment plans to continue “maintaining our tradition of commitment to innovation through common-sense solutions in the interest of growth, success, and the continued satisfaction of customers.